neurobiol/proposal/README.md

 - Squaring makes positive and negative errors contribute equally.
 - The square root returns the result to the same units as the outcome.

-Lower RMSE means more accurate numerical predictions.
+Lower RMSPE means more accurate prediction of trial-level tracking RMSE.

 ### 3.2 Negative log-likelihood